 Feel free to dress comfortably for travel days!
 On Sunday morning, attire is business professional for scholarship interviews.
 Attire is casual for the remainder of Sunday and Monday.
 The closing dinner with University guests on Monday evening is a semi-formal event.
 Encouraged attire includes a shirt and tie (jacket is optional), dress slacks, a dress, or a skirt.

 The Program is limited to approximately 70 participants.
 Some events and meals overlap with other concurrent campus visit programs.

 There is no parent programming offered during the Notre Dame Scholars Program.
 For parents and guests who drive and drop off students on Saturday, campus tours will be available at 1:00, 3:00, and 4:00 p.m.

 Those flying to a Chicago airport will receive a pre-paid, electronic ticket from Anthony Travel via email.
 Participants are responsible for checked baggage fees.
 Those who have significant financial need can request a reimbursement.

 Those driving to campus will be reimbursed following the Notre Dame Scholars Program for mileage and tolls.
-Please download, complete, and submit the Reimbursement Form for Drivers upon your arrival to campus.
+After your trip to Notre Dame, you will receive a form via email to document miles and request a reimbursement.
 Please see Travel to ND for Google Maps driving directions and on-campus driving directions.